-For the survey, a cross-sectional survey design using a quantitative method was conducted to determine the 182 relationship between independent variable (performance of SMEs).
-The data collection methods involved 183 included: primary data which was basically from the questionnaire in the form of interviews and the secondary 184 data was from journals, annual reports, conferences, internet, books, magazines, etc. Respondents were the 185 business owners or those involved in the start-up and day to day running of these enterprises.
-186 f) Data Analysis Methods 25
+For the survey, a cross-sectional survey design using a quantitative method was conducted to determine the relationship between independent indicators (effective entrepreneurship, appropriate HRM and application of information technology) and criterion variable (performance of SMEs).
+The data collection methods involved included: primary data which was basically from the questionnaire in the form of interviews and the secondary data was from journals, annual reports, conferences, internet, books, magazines, etc. Respondents were the business owners or those involved in the start-up and day to day running of these enterprises.

+f) Data Analysis Methods

 The data was gathered, analyzed and presented using descriptive statistics.
-Descriptive statistics based on 188 frequency tables and graphs were used to provide information on demographic variables.
+Descriptive statistics based on frequency tables and graphs were used to provide information on demographic variables.
 Statistical Package for Social Sciences (SPSS) version 20.0 was used for the purpose of analyzing and presenting of results.
-Techniques 190 used included percentage analysis, samples and mean analysis.
-Inferential statistics (Pearson Product-Moment 191 Correlation Coefficient) and multiple regressions were then applied to determine prediction level of the variables.
-192
+Techniques used included percentage analysis, samples and mean analysis.
+Inferential statistics (Pearson Product-Moment Correlation Coefficient) and multiple regressions were then applied to determine prediction level of the variables.

-26 Chapter Four
+Chapter Four

+IV.
+Research Findings

-27 Research Findings a) Introduction
+a) Introduction

 This chapter describes the empirical analysis of the data collected.
-The analysis among other things details the 196 demographic characteristics of the respondents, descriptive statistics, and Inferential Statistics (Pearson Product 197 Moment Correlation).
-Standardized multiple regressions were then employed to the analyzed data to determine 198 whether the group of factors proposed together predict the factors affecting successful growth and survival of SMEs in Zimmerman ward, Nairobi County.
+The analysis among other things details the demographic characteristics of the respondents, descriptive statistics, and Inferential Statistics (Pearson Product Moment Correlation).
+Standardized multiple regressions were then employed to the analyzed data to determine whether the group of factors proposed together predict the factors affecting successful growth and survival of SMEs in Zimmerman ward, Nairobi County.

-28 b) Analysis of the Response Rate and Descriptive statistics
+b) Analysis of the Response Rate and Descriptive statistics

-A total of 33 questionnaires were returned out of the 40 questionnaires distributed to respondents which made the response rate 82.5%, an acceptable figure to make the study rigorous and generalizable.
+A total of 33 questionnaires were returned out of the 40 questionnaires distributed to respondents which made the response rate 82.5%, an acceptable figure to and make the study rigorous generalizable.
 Demographic data was collected from seven questions relating to the managers characteristics and his or her role in the business.
 This is presented in table 4.1.The results indicate that majority of the sample (n=17) or 51.5% were males while the remaining (n=16) or 48.5% were females.
 This shows roughly that there is an equal distribution of business owners/managers for both genders in Zimmerman ward, Nairobi County.

 The major portion of the respondents 14(42.4%) was in the range of 21-30 years, 12(36.4%) of the respondents were in the range of 31-40 years, while 4(12.1%) in the range 41-50 years.
 2(6.1%) were in the range 51 years and above whilst the lowest frequency was 20 years and below with 1(3%).
-Considering that the major portion of the respondents falls in the range of 21-30 years, it can be deduced that most owners/managers of SMEs are young and inexperienced with businesses startups based on trial and error.
+Considering that the major portion of the respondents falls in the range of 21- 30 years, it can be deduced that most owners/managers of SMEs are voung and inexperienced with businesses startups based on trial and error.
 The SMEs tends to lose managers/owners at the age of 51 years or above.
 This can be adduced from the competitive nature of SMEs which needs vibrant, young and energetic managers who can easily change with hostile business environment.
-From the results, it can be empirically observed that the majority of the respondents had the highest level of education as O' Level with 12(36.4%) closely followed by Certificate holders with 9(27.3%).
-Diploma holders tied with "other" (which represented primary school leavers) at the bottom with 6(18.2%).
-This shows that most SMEs are owned or managed by O' level and Certificate graduates in Zimmerman ward, Nairobi County.